gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 Title: WebGL Skinning
 Description: How to skin a mesh in WebGL

-* fix to use skinmatrix? plus faster for 1, slower for 2
-* check multiple
-  * do I need inverse global?

 Skinning in graphics is the name given to moving a set of vertices based on the weighted influence of multiple matrices.
 That's pretty abstract.